Meet-Ramjiyani-10/In-Hospital-Mortality-Prediction-using-MIMIC-IV/README.md

 In-Hospital Mortality Prediction using MIMIC-IV Overview

 This project focuses on building an interpretable machine learning pipeline to predict in-hospital mortality using early clinical data from the MIMIC-IV dataset.

-The motivation behind this work is to understand how routinely collected hospital information, available early during admission, can be used to support risk stratification.
-Rather than aiming for maximum predictive performance, the project emphasizes correct problem formulation, realistic data handling, and explainability — all of which are essential when working with healthcare data.
+The objective is to estimate patient risk using information available within the first 24 hours of hospital admission, following realistic clinical deployment constraints.

 Motivation

-Hospitals manage large volumes of patients with varying levels of clinical risk.
-While some patients deteriorate rapidly, early warning signs may not always be obvious during initial assessment.

-Predictive models trained on historical data can help identify patterns associated with poor outcomes and assist clinicians in prioritizing care.
-However, building such models requires careful attention to data leakage, outcome definition, and missing data mechanisms.
+Early identification of high-risk patients is a critical challenge in hospital care.
+Delayed recognition of clinical deterioration can lead to poorer outcomes and increased burden on intensive care resources.

+Machine learning models, when designed carefully, can assist clinicians by providing early risk estimates.
+However, healthcare data introduces challenges such as missing values, temporal leakage, and ethical responsibility.

-This project explores these challenges using a real-world clinical dataset.
+This project was developed to address these challenges in a structured and transparent manner.

 Dataset

-The dataset used in this project is MIMIC-IV (version 3.1), a large, publicly available, de-identified database containing hospital and ICU data from Beth Israel Deaconess Medical Center.

-Only hospital-level tables are used to ensure that all features are available before the outcome occurs.
+Source:
+MIMIC-IV (v3.1), a large de-identified clinical database published by the MIT Laboratory for Computational Physiology.

-Tables utilized
+Tables used:

 admissions

 labevents

-Each row in the final modeling table corresponds to a single hospital admission.
+Each row in the final dataset corresponds to one hospital admission.

+Patient-level data is not included in this repository in accordance with the MIMIC-IV data usage agreement.

 Prediction Task

-The objective is to predict whether a patient will die during their hospital stay.
+The goal is to predict whether a patient will die during their hospital stay.

-Target variable
+Target variable:

 hospital_expire_flag